11 ways to help wildlife

 2. Volunteer

 Volunteer your time and skills – everyone can do something.
-Get involved in a local community effort to help wildlife such a local park, roadside verges, or beaches.
+Get involved in a local community effort to help wildlife such a local park, or beaches.
 Join up with others making a difference and be a part of something bigger, like-minded people who want to do something positive and make a difference.
 It's a great feeling to know you've done something worthwhile with your time!
 The RHS has lots of community initiatives you can get involved in.

 Nature needs us all to help preserve her beautiful places